rackn/pxe-book/Index&Glossary/Glossary.rst

 T
 ~
-1.TFTP - Trivial File Transfer Protocol is a simple file transfer utility that is used without authentication or a visible directory.
+1. TFTP - Trivial File Transfer Protocol is a simple file transfer utility that is used without authentication or a visible directory.

 U
 ~